grpc-ecosystem/grpc-gateway/docs/docs/development/grpc-gateway_v2_migration_guide.md

 option (grpc.gateway.protoc_gen_swagger.options.openapiv2_swagger) = {
 ```

-The bazel rule has been renamed `protoc_gen_openapiv2`.
+The Bazel rule has been renamed `protoc_gen_openapiv2`.

 ## The example field in the OpenAPI annotations is now a string

-This was a `google.protobuf.Any` type, but it was only used for the JSON
-representation, and it was breaking some tools and it was generally unclear to the user
-how it works.
+This was a `google.protobuf.Any` type, but it was only used for the JSON representation, and it was breaking some tools and it was generally unclear to the user how it works.
 It is now a string instead.
-The value is copied verbatim to
-the output OpenAPI file.
+The value is copied verbatim to the output OpenAPI file.
 Remember to escape any quotes in the strings.

 For example, if you had an example that looked like this: